Veetaha/snowpity/README.md

 # Snowpity telegram bot

-This is a Telegram bot for me and friends.
+This is a Telegram bot for me and my friends.
 It has assorted functionality for managing our Telegram chat.

 # Development

 To build the bot from sources, there has to be [Rust toolchain installed][rust-toolchain].

-To build and run the bot in development mode run this:
+To build and run the bot in development mode outside of `docker` run this:

 ```bash
 cargo run
 ```

-> ⚠️ Make sure to define all the necessary configurations in `.env` file when doing this.
-Example configurations can be inferred from [`deployment/modules/oci/main.tf`](deployment/modules/oci/main.tf).
+Make sure to define all the necessary configurations in `.env` file when doing this.
+Example configurations can be inferred from [`deployment/modules/hetzner/main.tf`](deployment/modules/hetzner/main.tf).

 It's also possible to run the bot in a container using `docker compose` just like it is going to be on the server.
 It requires some preliminary setup and passing of environment variables that are not expressible statically.
 Therefore, we have a dev CLI `x.nu`, that automates this process.
-We recommend adding an alias to your `.bashrc` or `.zshrc` file:
+We recommend adding an alias to your `.bashrc` or `.zshrc` or just `.{paste_your_shell_here}rc` file:

 ```bash
 alias x="$(git rev-parse --show-toplevel)/x.nu"